MirelaGTulbure/gaec-lab/content/authors/viniperin/_index.md

 - Grad Students
 ---

 Hey all !
 I am a PhD student at the Center for Geospatial Analytics at North Carolina State University.
 I am currently working with remote sensing imagery to assess surface water dynamics.
-Check out my website for more information about my work.
+Check out my <a href = "https://scholar.google.com/citations?user=srZ2mdAAAAAJ&hl=pt-BR"> website </a> for more information about my work.